samaloney/samaloney.com/content/blog/first_post.md

 ```

-It turned out the the pelican_publications plugin didn't quite do what I expected/wanted which made the template more complicated then I wanted, a task for the future, it was good enough for the moment.
+It turned out the pelican_publications plugin didn't do what I expected/wanted which made the template more complicated then I wanted, a task for the future, it was good enough for the moment.

 Time to Publish
 ---------------